CosmicMind/Material/README.md

 <a name="sidenavigationviewcontroller"></a>
 ## SideNavigationViewController

 The SideNavigationViewController is an app wide navigation pattern.
 It generally provides overall app navigation with other useful items.
+Use the Left position for global app navigation, and the Right position for view navigation.

 ![MaterialSideNavigationViewController](http://www.cosmicmind.io/MK/MaterialSideNavigationViewController.gif)